Celebrity chef: Television celebrity chefs

 Dedicated food-related television channels have also become a medium for chefs to become household names, for example in the United States, the Food Network features shows from celebrity chefs such as Paula Deen and Bobby Flay.
 While in the UK, the Good Food Channel has shows with chefs such as Rick Stein and Jamie Oliver.
 Certain chefs, such as Nigella Lawson, have had shows featuring on channels in more than one country.

+MasterClass and YouTube Celebrity Chefs

+MasterClass has a number of celebrity chefs including Thomas Keller, Massimo Bottura, Alice Waters, Roy Choi, and Gordon Ramsay.
+YouTube has brought other celebrity chefs such as Chef Jean-Pierre and Jamie Oliver to a wider audience.